Skip to content

 More importantly, based on current predictions, SARs are on pace for another record year of filings in 2023.

-To delve into this development further, Thomson Reuters Regulatory Intelligence has compiled a special report based on analysis of public data released by the U.S. Treasury Department’s anti-money laundering (AML) unit, FinCEN, that provides a closer look at the trends, many of which were driven by pervasive fraud during the pandemic crisis.
+To delve into this development further, the Thomson Reuters Institute has compiled a special report based on analysis of public data released by the U.S. Treasury Department’s anti-money laundering (AML) unit, FinCEN, that provides a closer look at the trends, many of which were driven by pervasive fraud during the pandemic crisis.

 As the report demonstrates, SARs filings soared in virtually all categories.
 However, massive spikes in human exploitation, elder fraud, and government-related benefit scams are noteworthy.
 Such vulnerable populations have grown in both size and susceptibility, especially among migrants and the elderly.